cubee-cb/linux-vr-compat/README.md

 ### Pistol Whip ([Video](https://youtu.be/ESWKezEggIg&t=754))
 - First launch took ages, but otherwise works perfectly.

-### Half Life: Alyx (Proton)
-- Launches, menu interaction works, can load into a save file.
-- Controller bindings are somewhat broken:
-    - A and X are snap turn right/left respectively.
-A is also the reload action.
-    - Left joystick seems to do nothing, but right stick turns and does teleport/jump as normal.
-    - Weapon selection on joystick click conflicts with my space drag binding.
-- On second launch I found that after loading into my save there was a white bar across the bottom and right sides of the rendered display, only visible due to reprojection.
-    - Perhaps the dynamic resolution is broken?
-[This seems to help](https://www.pcgamingwiki.com/wiki/Half-Life:_Alyx#Disable_dynamic_resolution_scaling).

 ### VAIL
 - Works despite the addition of Denuvo anti-cheat in patch 1.2.4.
 - Default bindings have fire on trigger touch rather than trigger pull, which makes it pretty annoying to play.